Solar power in Michigan: Renewable portfolio standard

-The state adopted a Renewable Portfolio Standard (RPS) in 2008 which required that 10% of Michigan's electricity come from renewable resources by 2015.
+The state adopted a renewable portfolio standard (RPS) in 2008 which required that 10% of Michigan's electricity come from renewable resources by 2015.
 This standard was met mostly by wind power.
 A program to add 2 MW of distributed solar by Consumers Energy customers was reached in two weeks, and the state directed the company to offer another 2 MW at a cost not to exceed $20 million.

-In December 2016, a new energy policy was adopted which calls for 12.5% renewable power by 2019 and 15% by 2021.
-It further calls for power suppliers to "obtain at least 35% of the State’s electric needs through energy waste reduction and renewable energy by 2025."
+In December 2016, a new energy policy was adopted which called for 12.5% renewable power by 2019 and 15% by 2021.
+It further called for power suppliers to "obtain at least 35% of the State's electric needs through energy waste reduction and renewable energy by 2025."

 Before the 2018 election, a referendum calling for "30% by 2030" was circulating.
 In response, DTE and Consumers Power promised at least 50% consisting of 25% actual renewables and 25% efficiency and demand reduction.
-The referendum's backers including Tom Steyer then stopped its campaign.
+The referendum's backers including Tom Steyer then stopped their campaign.

 In September 2020, Gov. Whitmer signed an executive order for "statewide decarbonization by 2050."
-Bills were introduced in January 2020 to require all of Michigan utilities' energy generation be renewable by 2050.
+Bills were introduced in January 2020 to require that all of Michigan utilities' energy generation be renewable by 2050.